atomone-hub/govgen-proposals/001_ATONE_DISTRIBUTION.md

 | Liquid multiplier  |    B x malus  |  -  |    -    | -  |     -     |

-Accompanying code that implements the proposed distribution mechanism is availabe at [https://github.com/atomone-hub/govbox](https://github.com/atomone-hub/genbox).
+Accompanying code that implements the proposed distribution mechanism is available at [https://github.com/atomone-hub/govbox](https://github.com/atomone-hub/govbox).
 Please refer to the [PROP-001.md](https://github.com/atomone-hub/govbox/blob/master/PROP-001.md) document for a more detailed breakdown, and some preliminary data.